CausticKirbyZ/SprayCannon/README.md

 # **On the shoulders of Giants**
-### None of the above would have been possible if not for the previous work done by:
+### Some of the available spraytypes/options would not have been possible if not for the previous work done by:
 * @dafthack - [mailsniper](https://github.com/dafthack/MailSniper)/[MSOLSpray](https://github.com/dafthack/MSOLSpray)
 * @byt3bl33d3r - [CrackMapExec](https://github.com/byt3bl33d3r/CrackMapExec)'s cmedb (inspiration for spdb)
 * ustayready - [fireprox](https://github.com/ustayready/fireprox)